zahidan-del/yolov8-electronic-component-detection/README.md

 ### Tab 1 - Realtime Detection

-1. Pilih kamera dari dropdown
+1. Select a camera from the dropdown
-2. Klik Start Detection untuk memulai deteksi realtime
+2. Click Start Detection to begin realtime detection
-3. Klik Stop untuk menghentikan
+3. Click Stop to halt detection

 ### Tab 2 - Component Counter

-1. Pilih kamera dari dropdown
+1. Select a camera from the dropdown
-2. Klik Start Camera Feed untuk menyalakan kamera
+2. Click Start Camera Feed to turn on the camera
-3. Klik Take Frame untuk mengambil snapshot
+3. Click Take Frame to capture a snapshot
-4. Klik Count Components untuk menghitung komponen
+4. Click Count Components to count the detected components

 ---